dymmond/edgy/docs/admin/admin.md

 {!> ../docs_src/admin/admin_permission.py !}
 ```

+### A word of customization

+Unlike django admin we don't pass around the contexts through the functions (despite there are some small exceptions like phase and for_schema).
+We use ContextVars instead.
+This allows us to keep the code lean and composable.
+So if you need some references to e.g. the `Request` or `Connection` you will need to use the `RequestContextMiddleware`.

 ### Hooks in detail

 - **get_admin_marshall_config(cls, *, phase, for_schema=False) -> dict:** - Customize quickly the marshall_config of the generated Marshall.
 Use this for excluding fields depending on the phase.